maddefcker/Portfolio/README.md

 - Links to my social medias - LinkedIn, GitHub & Instagram.
 - Weather widget to display the weather in my city (Norrtälje).
 - Interactive draggable elements using mouse events in JS.
-- Responsive layout made with media queries in CSS.
+- Made with desktop first in mind but made responsive to be mobile friendly using media queries in CSS.

+## Future improvments
+- Change the weather button's look depending on the weather it's currently displaying.
+Ex clouds if it is cloudy outside.
+-

 ## Links
 Links to resources i've used in this project